From logarithmic to subdiffusive polynomial fluctuations for internal DLA and related growth models: The flashing process

 \section{The flashing process}

-In this section, we construct the flashing process, and state the crucial ``Uniform hitting property''.
+In this section, we construct the flashing process, and state the crucial ``uniform hitting property.''
 We then present a useful equivalent construction in terms of exploration waves.
-Finally, we explain the coupling of Lemma~\ref{theo-coupling} and postpone its proof to the Appendix.
+Finally, we explain the coupling of Lemma~\ref{theo-coupling}, but postpone its proof to the \hyperref [app]{Appendix}.